Fox loses bid to halt TV monitoring service

-NEW YORK, Sept 9 Fox News cannot stop a media monitoring service from recording snippets of its broadcasts and offering them to clients, some of which use them to criticize the network, a New York federal judge ruled on Tuesday.
+NEW YORK Fox News cannot stop a media monitoring service from recording snippets of its broadcasts and offering them to clients, some of which use them to criticize the network, a New York federal judge ruled on Tuesday.

 U.S. District Judge Alvin Hellerstein in Manhattan disagreed, saying TVEyes' copying and indexing of the clips fairly used the cable news channel's content in line with copyright law.